Kofi611/UMBC_Game_Dev_Forum/README.md

-# UMBC_Game_Dev_Forum
+# parseERROR

-A forum for game developers at UMBC made for HackUMBC 2022.
+A forum made for HackUMBC 2022.

+The goal of this forum, is for game developers to be able to connect and learn as individuals and in communities.